 The battery life is good for around 5.5 hours of internet surfing with screen brightness at max, which is pretty mediocre by the industry standard.

-The Galaxy Tab 4 7.0 won’t top the list of best tablets under $200, but it’s a decent device worth considering.
+The Galaxy Tab 4 7.0 won’t top any best-of lists, but it’s a decent device worth considering.

 - Good overall performance